MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/commanding-basics.md

     -   Modifying content or editing text
     -   Renaming a file

-> [!TIP]
-> Be careful of how much your app uses confirmation dialogs; they can be very helpful when the user makes a mistake, but they are a hindrance whenever the user is trying to perform an action intentionally.

 ##  Optimize for specific input types

 See the [Interaction primer](../input/index.md) for more detail on optimizing user experiences around a specific input type or device.